eslint/eslint/docs/user-guide/command-line-interface.md

     eslint --rule 'quotes: [error, double]'
     eslint --rule 'guard-for-in: error' --rule 'brace-style: [error, 1tbs]' eslint --rule 'jquery/dollar-sign: error'

+#### `--rulesdir`

+**Deprecated**: Use rules from plugins instead.

+This option allows you to specify another directory from which to load rules files.
+This allows you to dynamically load new rules at run time.
+This is useful when you have custom rules that aren't suitable for being bundled with ESLint.

+Example:

+    eslint --rulesdir my-rules/ file.js

+The rules in your custom rules directory must follow the same format as bundled rules to work properly.
+You can also specify multiple locations for custom rules by including multiple `--rulesdir` options:

+    eslint --rulesdir my-rules/ --rulesdir my-other-rules/ file.js

+Note that, as with core rules and plugin rules, you still need to enable the rules in configuration or via the `--rule` CLI option in order to actually run those rules during linting.
+Specifying a rules directory with `--rulesdir` does not automatically enable the rules within that directory.

 ### Fixing problems